dovecot/documentation/source/configuration_manual/mail_cache_settings.rst

    into local cache.
 Afterwards they use only the local cache for accessing the metadata.
 They may download the message bodies later on though.
 These clients don't benefit from Dovecot's caching after they have downloaded the metadata.
-For example Outlook, Thunderbird, OSX Mail.
+For example Outlook, Thunderbird, Mac OS X Mail.
  * Clients that work otherwise like the local clients described above, but don't download all mails locally (even their metadata).
 They may also use server-side search for mails.
 For example iOS Mail.